defenseunicorns/pepr/docs/040_pepr-tutorials/030_create-pepr-operator.md

 ## Create Helpers

 In this section we will create helper functions to help with the reconciliation process.
+The idea is that this operator will "remedy" any accidental deletions of the resources it creates.
+If any object deployed by the Operator is deleted for any reason, the Operator will abruptly redeploy the object.

-Create a `controller` folder in the `capabilities` folder and create a `generators.ts` file in the `capabilities` folder.
+Create a `controller` folder in the `capabilities` folder and create a `generators.ts` file.
 This file will contain the functions that will generate the manifests that will be deployed by the Operator with the ownerReferences added to them.
+Since these resources are owned by the WebApp resource, they will be deleted when the WebApp resource is deleted.

 ```typescript
 import { kind, K8s, Log, sdk } from "pepr";